Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Your organization has international branches requiring custom regional security and distribution policies.

-Each of your organizations offices pulls employee, business, and facility data, requiring reporting activity per local regulations and time zone.
+Each of your organization's offices pulls employee, business, and facility data which requires reporting activity per local regulations and time zones.

-High scale requirements can be met by horizontally scaling out apps, with multiple app deployments being made within a single region, as well as across regions, to handle extreme load requirements.
+High-scale requirements is met by horizontally scaling out apps with multiple app deployments within a single region and across regions to handle extreme load requirements.

 Planning the topology

-Before building out a distributed app footprint, it helps to have the following knowledge:
+Before building out a distributed app footprint, it helps to know the following things:

-Custom domain for the app: What is the custom domain name that customers will use to access the app?
+Custom domain for the app: What's the custom domain name that customers will use to access the app?
 For the sample app, the custom domain name is www.scalableasedemo.com.

-Traffic Manager domain: A domain name needs to be chosen when creating an Azure Traffic Manager profile.
-This name will be combined with the trafficmanager.net suffix to register a domain entry that is managed by Traffic Manager.
+Traffic Manager domain: A domain name is chosen when creating an Azure Traffic Manager profile.
+This name is combined with the trafficmanager.net suffix to register a domain entry that's managed by Traffic Manager.
 For the sample app, the name chosen is scalable-ase-demo.
-As a result, the full domain name that is managed by Traffic Manager is scalable-ase-demo.trafficmanager.net.
+As a result, the full domain name that's managed by Traffic Manager is scalable-ase-demo.trafficmanager.net.

-Strategy for scaling the app footprint: Will the application footprint be distributed across multiple App Service Environments in a single region?
-Multiple regions?
-A mix of both approaches?
-The decision should be based on expectations of where customer traffic will originate, as well as how well the rest of an app's supporting back-end infrastructure can scale.
-For example, with a 100% stateless application, an app can be massively scaled using a combination of multiple App Service Environments per Azure region, multiplied by App Service Environments deployed across multiple Azure regions.
-With 15+ global Azure regions available to choose from, customers can truly build a world-wide hyper-scale application footprint.
-For the sample app used for this article, three App Service Environments were created in a single Azure region (South Central US).
+Strategy for scaling the app footprint: Decide whether the app footprint will be distributed across multiple App Service Environments in a single region, multiple regions, or a mix of both approaches.
+The decision should be based on expectations of where customer traffic will originate and how well the rest of an app's supporting back-end infrastructure can scale.
+For example, with a 100% stateless app, an app can be massively scaled using a combination of multiple App Service Environments per Azure region, multiplied by App Service Environments deployed across multiple Azure regions.
+With 15+ global Azure regions available to choose from, customers can truly build a world-wide hyper-scale app footprint.
+For the sample app used here, three App Service Environments were created in a single Azure region (South Central US).

 Naming convention for the App Service Environments: Each App Service Environment requires a unique name.
-Beyond one or two App Service Environments, it is helpful to have a naming convention to help identify each App Service Environment.
-For the sample app a simple naming convention was used.
+Beyond one or two App Service Environments, it's helpful to have a naming convention to help identify each App Service Environment.
+For the sample app used here, a simple naming convention was used.
 The names of the three App Service Environments are fe1ase, fe2ase, and fe3ase.

 Naming convention for the apps: Since multiple instances of the app will be deployed, a name is needed for each instance of the deployed app.
-With App Service Environments the same app name can be used across multiple App Service Environments.
+With App Service Environments, the same app name can be used across multiple environments.
 Since each App Service Environment has a unique domain suffix, developers can choose to reuse the exact same app name in each environment.
-For example, a developer could have apps named as follows: myapp.foo1.p.azurewebsites.net, myapp.foo2.p.azurewebsites.net, myapp.foo3.p.azurewebsites.net, etc. For the app in this scenario, each app instance has a unique name.
+For example, a developer could have apps named as follows: myapp.foo1.p.azurewebsites.net, myapp.foo2.p.azurewebsites.net, myapp.foo3.p.azurewebsites.net, and so on.
+For the app used here, each app instance has a unique name.
 The app instance names used are webfrontend1, webfrontend2, and webfrontend3.

-The whitepaper Design Considerations for Hybrid Applications reviews pillars of software quality (placement, scalability, availability, resiliency, manageability and security) for designing, deploying, and operating hybrid applications.
-The design considerations assist in optimizing hybrid application design, minimizing challenges in production environments.
+The article Design Considerations for Hybrid Applications reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid applications.
+The design considerations assist in optimizing hybrid app design, minimizing challenges in production environments.

 Part 1: Create a geo-distributed app

-In this part, you will create a web app.
+In this part, you'll create a web app.